PawelMichnowicz/my_data_science_projects/README.md

 # [Project: Customers classification](https://github.com/PawelMichnowicz/Clasification/blob/main/customers2.ipynb)
+*  Preprocessing and visualization data
+*  Classification by using machine learning methods
+*  Visualization obtained results
+*  Repeating the whole process on new genarated data

 # [Project: Analysis of the microstructure of fuel cell in MATLAB](https://github.com/PawelMichnowicz/matlab_code)
 * Importing and processing images